Colebuildanddevelop/GraphQL-project/README.md

 Runs free of console warnings

-- B+, some of the charting packages I am using have warnings
+- B+  Some of the charting packages I am using have warnings.

 Handling Errors

-- A+, toast errors using redux-sagas
+- A+  Toast errors using redux-sagas.

 Use Redux